 With a free signup for development use and affordable price plans going forward, weatherstack API is certainly a look.

 Looking for other APIs?
 We’ve also reviewed the IP Geolocation API, which provides an easy way to get started with geolocation data.
-We also reviewed the Scrapestack API, which efficiently scrapes data from websites.
+We also reviewed the Scrapestack API, which efficiently scrapes data from websites, along with the Serpstack API for scraping search data.